Happy New Year, Everyone! And you too, Mom.

 But listen Mom, try and pay attention, because the main reason we have to play “People In Your Neighborhood” is because Barbara Walters is in it, and we just lost her last month at 93.

 Barbara Walters died????

 Why didn’t you say so!
 She’s a legend!
 She was the first woman to anchor the evening news!
 They partnered her with Harry Reasoner and he resented it!
-She later became famous for her many interviews with famous people.
+She later became known for her many interviews with famous people.
 Oh, this is truly an end to an era.
 OK, go ahead and play “People In Your Neighborhood”!

 Now Shana, as you know, you can’t really talk about Barbara Walters without mentioning the ribbing she took every week on Saturday Night Live!
 As you may know, Barbara had a New York accent, which meant she had trouble with her “R’s” (as they sounded a little bit like “W’s”).
 Well, Gilda Radner capitalized on this speech “impediment” with an impression that dogged Barbara for the rest of her life!

 Below, we see Gilda Radner as “Barbara Wawa”.

 …interviewing movie star, Marlene Dietrich (played by Madeline Khan)…